nichoth/fission-did/README.md

 https://whitepaper.fission.codes/authorization/did-doc

-The DID here is stored by the webCyrpto API automatically.
+The DID here is stored by the webnative library.
 (It will return the same value in any window that calls it).
 Even more than you might want it to -- the keys are the same in 'incognito' windows and regular windows.

 Create a DID from a public key:
 ```js